drshyamsundaram/gml/README.md

 A next level can be what we call as knowledge graphs (diverse domain specific such as encyclopedias, any website with hyperlinks), programming repositories like pypi.

+# What are graph databases ?
+A graph database is defined as a specialized, single-purpose platform for creating and manipulating graphs.
+Graphs contain nodes, edges, and properties, all of which are used to represent and store data in a way that relational databases are not equipped to do.
+While many adopt the graph structure as a document database (NOSQL), there are many that are native graph databases (open and commercial).
+[Graph DBMS option](https://db-engines.com/en/ranking/graph+dbms) provides a comprehensive list of these.

+# What is a graph computing framework ?

+A [graph processing framework](https://link.springer.com/referenceworkentry/10.1007/978-3-319-77525-8_283) (GPF) is a set of tools oriented to process graphs.
+Graph vertices are used to model data and edges model relationships between vertices.
+Typically, a GPF includes an input data stream, an execution model, and an application programming interface (API) having a set of functions implementing specific graph algorithms.
+In addition, some GPFs provide support for vertices and edges annotated with arbitrary properties of any kind and number.

+Graphs are ideally used for scale modeling of large systems/domains and their relationships.
+These are used extensively in application domains such as fraud/detection, biological network analysis, link and social network analysis (SNA).
+While the graph data structure is very intutive and easy to understand, requires deep domain models they can tend to be large, complex, and dynamic.
+GPFs address the ability to address three challenges of data growth: volume, velocity, and variety.
+They also provide a standard framework that enable standard API-able aproaches.

+One of the most popular GPFs is [Apache TinkerPop™](https://tinkerpop.apache.org/) which is a graph computing framework for both graph databases (OLTP) and graph analytic systems (OLAP).
+[Gremlin](https://tinkerpop.apache.org/gremlin.html) is the graph traversal language of Apache TinkerPop.
+Gremlin is a functional, data-flow language that enables users to succinctly express complex traversals on (or queries of) their application's property graph.
+Every Gremlin traversal is composed of a sequence of (potentially nested) steps.

 # What is Graph Machine Learning ?
 Once you have a graph schema and data loaded into its structure you can perform a number of computations on it.
 At the most basic level is the concept of traversal across the graph (and using the interconnection/hops), clusters, etc.).
 In more advanced cases we can explore graph neural network kinds of capability.